tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 Run these helm commands from CLI where you have added kubernetes cluster to your kubeconfig and then in the UI press Done.
 ---

-## Step 10: Provision TIBCO BWCE and Flogo Capabilities from the GUI
+## 10: Provision TIBCO BWCE and Flogo Capabilities from the GUI

 Once the Data Plane is registered and core infrastructure is deployed, you can provision additional capabilities such as TIBCO BusinessWorks Container Edition (BWCE) and TIBCO Flogo directly from the TIBCO Control Plane GUI.